bormaxi8080/osint-timeline/DRAFT.md

 OSINT Analytical Framework for Learning Open Source Targeting Like Intelligence Agencies: https://osintteam.blog/osint-conduct-open-source-targeting-like-the-cia-dddc14769d3b

+Guide.
+How to use Facebook for OSINT investigations: https://www.authentic8.com/blog/guide-facebook-osint

 ----

 **OSINT Tools, Services and Investigations:**

+OSINT of Tanzania by Unishka Research Service: https://unishka.substack.com/p/osint-of-tanzania

 THINKPOL OSINT Tools directory.
 A directory of hundreds of OSINT tools, created with the support of Thinkpol, a tool for searching and in-depth analysis of information about Reddit users: https://think-pol.com

 CScorza Intelligence.
 InstaOSINT, SOCMIntelligence, Digital Forensic Analysis, Corporate Intelligence and many others: https://cscorza.github.io/CScorza/

+Satellite map Wayback - ArcGIS Living Atlas.
+The satellite time machine: Satellite and map time machine from Esri that lets you explore historical imagery and geographic changes across decades: https://livingatlas.arcgis.com/wayback/

+Trace Labs OSINT VM: https://github.com/tracelabs/tlosint-vm

+Open Scouts.
+AI-powered web monitoring platform.
+Create automated scouts that search the web and send email alerts when they find what you're looking for: https://github.com/firecrawl/open-scouts

+bhgrep is a blazing-fast command-line tool that lets you search through your browser history across Chrome, Firefox, Safari, and Edge with fuzzy matching, regex support, and an interactive TUI: https://github.com/jondot/bhgrep

 ----